mlevison/APR-Markdown-Export/post/agile_and_relat/index.md

 categories:
   - "books"
   - "software-development"
+excerpt: 'Now you’ve read the basic introductory books to Agile Software development and you want to'
 ---

 Now you’ve read the basic introductory books to Agile Software development and you want to learn more, here’s my recent reading list: